McMahonLab/MAGstravaganza/README.md

   - process_tag_data.R: process .rData files that were output by TaxAss 16S classification
 - Manuscript_drafts/
   - See the evolution of the manuscript!
-- time_series_mapping/					Results and preliminary analysis of mapping the time series metagenomes to the MAGs
+- time_series_mapping/
+  - Data files with metagenome information (ie dates, sizes, and library codes)
 - dbCAN_results/
   - Output of annotating CAZy enzymes in the MAGs, one file per MAG
 - Mansucript_plots/
   - Intermediate files of plots in the mansucript
-- Pathway_analysis					Data sheets and results used for calculating pathway presence/absence
+- Pathway_analysis
+  - IMG_function_data.csv: annotations downloaded from IMG
+  - consolidated_pathway_data.csv/xls: aggregated pathway prediction data for input into Figure 3
+  - *.xls files with lake, phylum, and "pathways in the name are the pathwya prediction files
+  - *.csv files with lake and phylum have pathway data aggregated by phylum
-- Supplemental/						Supplemental files accompanying the manuscript
+- Supplemental/